Frequently Asked Questions / Team Traditions

 What is the typical meet schedule?

 Swim meets are typically on Tuesday or Thursday evenings beginning in early November and continuing through early February.
-If Swimmers qualify at Regionals, they might compete in the State Championships in mid-February.
-Look for a schedule in early fall.
+If swimmers qualify at the Regional Championship, they compete in the State Championships in mid-February.
+Look for a meet schedule in early fall.

 How do the students get to meets in high school swimming?